jacurtis813/tomorrows-post/README.md

 26. We have learned how to link an external file or document now lets try doing this with internal link of the page/ file
 27. Complete the HTML introduction to the basics course content
 28. Take a quiz to finalize the section to show what we have learned along the way

+29. Now we begin with the basics of css styling
+30. Understanding all the ways that we can style an html file with the css property and value selectors
+31. In our case we will use the external style sheet option, this is my favorite way to do so
+32. Now we must create the link for our style sheet that we are trying to call upon for our html file
+33. Complete the creation of our link for the css style sheet, create one file style to see that the link works as it should